 Pipeline overview

-We are building pipelines with S/F-iTreg technologies to treat a wide spectrum of autoimmune and inflammatory diseases, as well as prevention of rejection in organ transplantation.
-We are accomplishing this endeavor with a best-in-class manufacturing operation for robust generation of S/F-iTregs based on many years of process developments and innovations pioneered by our founders and research staff.
+We are building pipelines with S/F-iTreg technologies to treat a broad spectrum of autoimmune and inflammatory diseases and transplantation.
+We are accomplishing this with a best-in-class manufacturing operation for a robust generation of S/F-iTregs based on tens of years of process development and innovation pioneered by our founders and research staff.

 Platform business overview

-We are planning R&D collaboration with undisclosed partners.
-For instance, we expect partners to leverage our proprietary technologies of S/F-iTregs, which could boost the stability & functionality of the partner’s pipelines of Treg cell therapy.
+• We are planning R&D collaboration with undisclosed partners.
+For instance, we expect partners to leverage our proprietary technologies of S/F-iTregs, which could boost the stability & functionality of the partners’ pipelines of cell therapy.

 Manufacturing overview

-We have established a protocol for robust induction of highly functional and stable iTreg cells from mouse T cells and have achieved high induction efficiency, and, based on the mouse results, developed a protocol for induction of highly functional and stable iTreg cells from human T cells.
-Furthermore, we have evaluated various problems accompanying CPC production of cells for clinical use and completed the establishment of SOPs suitable for CPC production.
-We are currently transferring our technology to CMO for the production of S/F-iTreg cells.
+• We have established a protocol for robust induction of highly functional and stable iTreg cells from mouse T cells and have achieved high induction efficiency.
+Based on this knowledge, we have also developed a protocol for the induction of highly functional and stable iTreg cells in human cells.
+Furthermore, we have identified issues in CPC production of cells for clinical use and completed the establishment of SOPs suitable for CPC production.